 Hitler you say.
 Okay, let's torture Hitler forever.
 Now then, what about my brother - does he deserve to suffer for all eternity?
 What about me, for that matter?
 And you?
 We are all sinners, aren't we?
 All fall short.
 There is none righteous.
 Not. even. one.

 Even our faith to believe is a gift from God.
 And those who belong to Satan have been blinded by him.
 Where does your sense of justice come from?
 And we, being sinful creatures, don't even publicly condone torture as a just punishment for even the worst crimes.
 What is the harshest penalty we give out?
 Death.
 It is death.

 Do you find torture abhorrent in this life?
 Why would you find it acceptable in the next?

 So, what is this all about?
 How can there be such a willingness to have hell.
 Even a desire for hell to exist.
 I don't know.
 Maybe they have someone in mind that did terrible things and they are comforted believing that that person will suffer forever because of it.
-Hmmm.
-Sounds like unforgiveness to me.
+I could be wrong, but it sounds like unforgiveness to me.

 What could you possibly gain by the torment of another - and for ETERNITY for that matter!
 What kind of justice is that?
 What kind of glory does God receive from that?
 What kind of satisfaction does a person receive knowing about this kind of 'reality'?